-Over an 8-week period, students complete weekly case-based studies where they are guided to gather and interpret relevant nutritional data, set patient-centred goals and develop a nutrition care plan founded on evidence-based nutrition and disease management principles.
+Over a 10-week period, students complete weekly case-based studies where they are guided to gather and interpret relevant nutritional data, set patient-centred goals and develop a nutrition care plan founded on evidence-based nutrition and disease management principles.

 - Teaching Arrangements

-There are two 2-hour case-based practicums every week in addition to nutrition clinic counselling sessions.
+There are case-based practicums, lecture and nutrition counselling sessions.

 Nutrition Therapy and Pathophysiology.
 4th ed.
 Nelms & Sucher.
 Cengage 2020